Patient education: Vaginal dryness (Beyond the Basics)

 VAGINAL DRYNESS CAUSES

 Estrogen helps to keep the vagina moist and to maintain thickness of the vaginal lining.
 Vaginal dryness occurs when the ovaries produce a decreased amount of estrogen.
 This can occur at certain times in a woman's life, and may be permanent or temporary.
 Times when less estrogen is made include:

 ●After surgical removal of the ovaries, chemotherapy, or radiation therapy of the pelvis for cancer.

 ●After having a baby, particularly in women who breastfeed.

 ●While using certain medications, such as danazol, medroxyprogesterone (brand names: Provera or DepoProvera), leuprolide (brand name: Lupron), or nafarelin.
 When these medications are stopped, estrogen production resumes.

 Women who smoke cigarettes have been shown to have an increased risk of an earlier menopause transition as compared to non-smokers.
 Therefore, atrophic vaginitis symptoms may appear at a younger age in this population.

 VAGINAL DRYNESS TREATMENT

-There are two treatment options for women with vaginal dryness: moisturizers/lubricants and vaginal estrogen.
+There are several treatment options for women with vaginal dryness: vaginal moisturizers or lubricants, vaginal estrogen, a pill called ospemifene (brand name: Osphena), and a vaginal tablet called prasterone, or dehydroepiandrosterone (DHEA).
 All vaginal dryness treatments work temporarily.
 The vaginal dryness will return when the treatment is stopped unless the ovaries make more estrogen.

 Vaginal lubricants and moisturizers — Vaginal lubricants and moisturizers can be purchased without a prescription.
 These products do not contain any hormones and have virtually no side effects.